 What should I pack for meteor watching with Friends of Black Rock?

 Pack comfortable chairs, food and drinks, blankets, and all your camping gear.
 Be prepared for cool nights.
-If you have maps and charts you want to follow, please pack a red-filtered flashlight so you won’t ruining your night vision or the experience of others.
+If you have maps and charts you want to follow, please pack a red-filtered flashlight so you won’t be ruining your night vision or the experience of others.
 Binoculars are not necessary.
 Your eyes will do just fine.

-This is a family event and music will be turned off at midnight to allow people to take in the magnificent view and become far more aware that we are just a small point of energy in this massive universe in which we live.
+We encourage everyone to take in the magnificent view and become far more aware that we are just a small point of energy in this massive universe in which we live.